jymcheong/ETW-tutorialSet/README.md

 ## Roadmap
 ![](bigPicture.png)
 ## What is this series about & who is it for?
+>This is NOT a step-by-step ETW tutorial, it is a sharing of practical experience & notes related ETW beyond audit log collection.
+I am doing this as a means to clock my CISSP CPEs.

 This series is for professionals who already understand Event Tracing for Windows (ETW) and work in technical roles such as:
 - Security product developers/engineers
 - Threat hunters and malware analysts
 - System programmers looking to pivot into security
 - Product managers/architects designing product capabilities

-This is not a step-by-step ETW tutorial, it is a sharing of practical experience & notes related ETW beyond audit log collection.
-I am doing this as a means to clock my CISSP CPEs.